-For tasks related to this toolbar, see Gaming Guide on page 5 and About Anchors and Props on page 22, lcon Tool Name Description & Toggle Anchor Adds or remove the Anchor property for the selected layer.
+For tasks related to this toolbar, see Gaming Guide on page 5 and About Anchors and Props on page 25, lcon Tool Name Description ≥ ∕ Toggle Anchor Adds or remove the Anchor property for the selected layer.
 When a layer is an anchor, its pivot point is exported as an anchor in Unity.
 A prop can be attached to the anchor to follow the anchor's animation.
 Since the anchor is the layer's pivot, it will move and rotate with the anchor layer's movement as well as its parent layers' movement.
-TIP You can see whether a layer has the Anchor property in the Metadata Editor view-see Metadata Editor View on page 94 Toggle Prop Adds or remove the Prop property for the selected layer.
+Toggle Prop Adds or remove the Prop property for the selected layer.
 When a layer is a prop, it is exported as a prop to Unity.
 A prop can be attached to an anchor on your character, which makes it follow the anchor's animation.